TnTech-ECE/CapstoneStarterRepo/Reports/ProjectProposal.md

 Design should always be done in a manner that considers potential unintended consequences and is constrained to minimize the potential risks.

-##### A little more about constraints and specifications
+##### A little more about constraints

-Constraints and specifications must be unambiguous and impose measureable requirements on the design.
-At times, conforming to the specs and constraints can be difficult.
+Constraints (regardless of their origin) must be unambiguous and impose measureable requirements on the design.
+At times, conforming to the constraints can be difficult.
 However, they are beneficial in that they provide clear expectations.
 When considering what makes an engineering project a success, the most important factor is whether or not the specifications and constraints were met.

 #### Survey of Solutions

 As a part of the proposal each team should research what is already available in the research literature, on the market, and in the industry.
 Then those findings should be curated and presented.
 The information should not be presented idiosyncratically.
 Rather, you should make sense of it and present it in a digestible manner utilizing subsections as appropriate.

 Other solutions to similar problems often are a great source of information about what sort of background information and standards apply.
 If a project were to seek to build an RFID reader, it would be helpful to look at the list of standards with which existing RFID readers comply.
-Further, reading a few research papers on RFID systems would yield helpful insight into the background information.
-However, it is required that any information which is not common knowledge (taught in the ECE department) be cited.
+Further, reading a few research papers on RFID systems would yield helpful insight into the background information and the associated challenges.

+Remember, it is required that any information which is not common knowledge (taught in an ECE course) be cited.

 #### Summarizing the Problem

 In this subsection you should draw on the information already given in the background, specs and constraints, and the survey of existing solutions to summarize why the objective is important, non-trivial, and distinct.

-Often what makes a project different from other available solutions is the specifications.
+Often what makes a project different from other available solutions is the set of specifications.
 Even though a commercial solution may exist, it may be too costly.
 And it may be a specification that the total cost be kept below a certain number.
 Similiarly, the function of existing solutions may not meet the stakeholder specifications.

 ### Looking Down the Path Toward Solution